Women with muscular, bulky legs in the gym; text reads how to train bulky legs.

 • Good mornings, pull throughs and sumo deadlifts (more advanced exercises so work up to these)

 For best results and to make a really visible change, I recommend incorporating glute training into your program three times a week.
-In most of my programs and my own training, I include one dedicated leg day, one “backside” workout where we hit glutes and hamstrings as well as some exercises to target the back and posture, and then glute work at the end of one or two upper body workouts.
-This means we are hitting the glutes at least three times, sometimes more, each week.
+In my programs this usually includes one full dedicated lower body day, one “backside” workout where we train glutes and hamstrings as well as some exercises to target the back and posture, and then glute work at the end of one upper body workout.

 Your Body Is A Work In Progress